kaslusimoes/MSc-Thesis/source/32_zeitgeistandextremism.md

 where $g$ is a parameter aggregating $\beta$ and $\delta$.
 As before, $h$ is the dot product between the agent's inner moral representation $\student$ and a discussed query (Zeitgeist) $\zeitgeist$.

+TALK MORE ABOUT THE HYPOTHESIS MADE TO GET HERE, SUCH AS h>0, AND THAT WE BREAK IN [@sec:mfantiferromagnetic]

 Assuming one has access to the distribution of opinions of several people from an specific political affiliation (_pa_), we can make the hypothesis that all agents of that _pa_ have their moral opinions sampled from the same distribution $P(h|g_{\mathit{pa}})$.
-This is not the same as saying that all liberals are the same, or that a liberal agent cannot have the same opinion as a conservative one in a give topic; we are only saying that there must be some similarity between people that think alike, they ought to be characterized in groups, and we can describe this using a probability distribution.
+This is not the same as saying that all liberals are the same, or that a liberal agent cannot have the same opinion as a conservative one in a given topic; we are only saying that there must be some similarity between people that think alike, they ought to be characterized in groups, and we can describe this using a probability distribution.

 Then, one can use [@eq:mfvisujeca] and apply Bayes' theorem to it to find an estimator $\hat{g}_{pa}$ given a set of data $\{h_i\}_{i \in \mathit{pa}}$: